-Eight-year-old Callum and Seven-yearold Emilie have already signed up to take part in our 12-mile Coast to Coast walk.
-They are taking part on behalf of their little brother Aidan, who is a member of Sight Matters.
+Eight-year-old Callum and Seven-year-old Emilie have already signed up to take part in our 12-mile Coast to Coast walk.
+They are taking part on behalf of their little brother Aidan who is a member of Sight Matters.
 The family say that Sight Matters is close to their hearts and over the last year Aidan has been able to take part in various activities in our younger members club.
 They say this has helped Aidan, and others attending the club, to gain confidence and have lots of fun together!

-If you would like to sponsor these little stars you can donate to their Just giving page (link below) or send in to us at Sight Matters.
+If you would like to sponsor these little stars you can send your donation in to us at Sight Matters.